flutter/flutter/dev/forbidden_from_release_tests/README.md

 # Forbidden from release tests

-This program compiles the Dart portions of some Flutter applications to the AOT format used for release builds, and verifies that debugging related types are not retained.
+This program compiles the Dart portions of a Flutter application to the AOT format used for release builds, and verifies that debugging related types are not retained.
+By default, it uses the `//examples/hello_world` application in this repository.

 This harness is invoked from `dev/bots/test.dart`.
 By default it uses the `examples/hello_world.dart` as if it were being compiled for Android arm64